lsuxrstudio/xrstudioguides/unreal5-base-setup/README.md

 ##### `Step 8.`\|`BTS`| :small_orange_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

 Now we need to add a `.p4ignore` file.
-You can download it here [.p4ignore](../files/.p4ignore)This allows us to indicate folders and files that will not be included in the repo as they are generated sepearately at run-time on each machine.
+You can download it here [.p4ignore](../files/.p4ignore).
+This allows us to indicate folders and files that will not be included in the repo as they are generated sepearately at run-time on each machine.

 ![add .p4ignore](images/p4Ignore.png)